beteko/tutorials-design-prod-ready-apis/docs/chapters/chapter_4.md

   - with "PATCH" as method
   - with "/wine/model" as path
   - under the "Learning" tag
-  - with the following description "(Re)train the wine quality model based on a predifined dataset"
+  - with the following description "(Re)train the wine quality model based on a predefined dataset"
   - without parameters
   - returns the responses code and description  below
     -  **200** as response code when the "New model has been successfully trained but discarded"
     - **201** as response code when the "New model has been successfully trained and saved as default"
-    - **404** as response code when the "Model path is not foundd"
+    - **404** as response code when the "Model path is not found"
     - **500** as response code when there is an "Internal server error"

 <br>